dedego/sstate/README.md

 When calling the `exec` method, the first argument refers to the predefined action, the second argument can be used to pass along parameters.

+You can chain multiple actions in a single line (see example).

 > If you try to execute a action that is not defined when creating the store, a error will be thrown.
 If the type of action that is defined, is not a function a error will be thrown.

 ```javascript